-MRC's Vocational Rehabilitation (VR) Program helps individuals with disabilities to get and keep a job.
-VR helps people with physical, psychiatric and/or learning disabilities face the modern workplace.
-This may include identifying job goals based on your interests and skills, help to explore college and vocational training and help to keep a job.
-Vocational rehabilitation services can often reduce or remove barriers to employment.
-Priority is given to individuals who have the most severe disabilities in areas such as communication, mobility, work tolerance and work skills.
-The VR Program is funded by the federal government while being administered through state government.
+Vocational Rehabilitation (VR) helps people with physical, psychiatric, and learning disabilities find and keep a job.
+VR helps you identify job goals based on your interests and skills, and explore college and vocational training.
+It also reduces or removes barriers to employment.
+Priority is given to people who have the most severe disabilities in areas such as communication, mobility, work tolerance, and work skills.
+The VR Program is funded by the federal government and administered through the Massachusetts Rehabilitation Commission (MRC).

 Since every person has different goals and needs, you may need only some of the VR services MRC provides.
 Many services are subject to financial eligibility.
 VR services include:

 - Job placement assistance

 - Communication access services (ASL interpreters, oral transliterators, Communication Access Real-time Translation (CART)

 To learn more about Vocational Rehabilitation services, contact the VR office near you.